 Smoke bombs are a popular tool for photographers of all skill levels to create amazing and unique photos.
 However, it is important to understand how to use the smoke bombs safely.

-Wear gloves when handling the smoke bomb.
 Smoke bombs are meant for outdoor use only.
 Always follow these guidelines when working with smoke bombs for outdoor photography.
 Safe disposal should also be a factor as the smoke bomb can be hot during and after use.